browser-network/network/README.md

 * Cryptographic security - Network uses `eccrypto` to ensure veracity of messages.
   It's cryptographically difficult to spoof or modify a message that's not your own.
+  This feature can be turned on for more security or off for faster performance if your network doesn't need to be secure.

 ### How it works